- Start

 Organisation

-The Finance Division of the City Executive Office oversees debt financing across the Municipal Group of the City of Stockholm.
+The Finance Division of the City Executive Office manage debt financing across the Municipal Group of the City of Stockholm.
 All external funding and capital placements are centralised through the City's internal banking unit, which consolidates liquidity via a group-wide cash pool.

 Policy documents